 We’re so excited to see you this summer!
 Before your camper(s) attend one of our summer camps, please note that our summer camps are running differently than in past years to meet safety regulations.
 Please review the information below to answer any of your questions about our summer camps.

 What safety precautions are PCA&M taking for summer camps: Pittsburgh Center for the Arts and Media strives to provide a fun, artistic, and safe environment for all campers and staff.
 Daily, all high contact surfaces and supplies will be disinfected using cleaning products that are proven to kill COVID-19.
-PCA&M is keeping all camp sizes to ten campers to avoid large interactions between campers, supplies, and instructors.
-Campers will have their temperature taken prior to entering the studio, and they will be required to wear masks.
+PCA&M is keeping all camp sizes to 50% of usual capacity to avoid large interactions between campers, supplies, and instructors.
+Campers will have their temperature taken prior to entering the building, and they will be required to wear masks.
 All staff and instructors will wear face masks while on campus.
 Hand sanitizer and handing washing stations will be provided for students to use frequently.
-This year students are NOT permitted to bring or eat food while on PCA&M’s campus; campers will not eat lunch at PCA&M like in past years.
 Students are allowed to bring sealed water bottles labeled with their first and last name.
 As always, please make us aware of any health conditions or allergies or adaptations your camper(s) may need.

 What should I do if my child is feeling sick: If your child is feeling sick, we ask that they please stay home.
 Due to the circumstances, our refund policy will be more flexible this summer.
 If your camper needs to stay home due to COVID-19-related symptoms, we will issue you a full refund, regardless of when you notified us of your camper’s absence.